-Sometimes a city is too pretty for it’s own good.
+Sometimes a city is too pretty for its own good.
 That is certainly the case with Dubrovnik in Croatia.
 A dream set for T.V. and film locations, Dubrovnik has been the backdrop for Game of Thrones and Captain America.
-In the next few years the city will be seen in Star Wars: The Last Jedi, the new James Bond film and Leonardo DiCaprio’s Robin Hood meaning more devoted film nerds will be descending on the city.
+In the next few years, the city will be seen in Star Wars: The Last Jedi, the new James Bond film and Leonardo DiCaprio’s Robin Hood meaning more devoted film nerds will be descending on the city.

 When we visited Dubrovnik in August the city was heaving.
 It felt like we were on the way to a rock concert and we were in a giant queue.
 Another gorgeous place (it got voted the prettiest village in the whole country) in Croatia is Rovinj up the Istrian coast but with a lot fewer people.
 Woods surround the old town and the streets are all cobbled just like in Dubrovnik.
-Just off the coast are 14 islands to explore which you can do on a day trip away from the town.
+Just off the coast is 14 islands to explore which you can do on a day trip away from the town.

 Hamburg, Germany instead of Amsterdam, Holland

-As a major Beatles fan I will always choose a destination where the greatest band in history learnt their craft and lost their minds and Hamburg is that place.
+As a major Beatles fan, I will always choose a destination where the greatest band in history learnt their craft and lost their minds and Hamburg is that place.
 Amsterdam locals used to call their city the Venice of the North and how right they are.
 Every year tourist numbers go up, clogging (no pun intended) up the narrow streets that lead off from the famous canals.

-Hamburg is also a city of canals but with a lot less cloggers.
+Hamburg is also a city of canals but with a lot fewer cloggers.
 The city is also going through a renaissance at the moment with the old industrial area of HafenCity becoming a real focal point, especially with the opening of the new Elbphilharmonie performing arts complex, a multi-million Euro project that opened this year.

 Nusa Lembongan instead of Bali, Indonesia

 We love Bali and will always have a soft spot for it.
-I am not talking about the over-crowded Kuta area of Bali.
-For us that isn’t Bali at all.
+I am not talking about the overcrowded Kuta area of Bali.
+For us, that isn’t Bali at all.
 I am talking about places like Sideman in Bali where the school children run away from you laughing because they hardly ever see foreigners.
 We loved Ubud too but there is no denying that this little village is getting busier and busier filling the streets with exhaust fumes when there used to be only the scent of the nearby fields.

-Just south of Bali is the wonderful island of Nusa Lembongan, one of our most favourite places.
+Just south of Bali is the wonderful island of Nusa Lembongan, one of our favourite places.
 Most of the islanders make their living from seaweed farming and every day you can watch the farmers bring in the seaweed just as the sun is going down.
 Bliss.
 There is great diving from this island too, when we went we had loads of Manta Rays around us.
 So if you want a more authentic experience then Nusa Lembongan is for you.

 Ella instead of Kandy, Sri Lanka

 I have visited Kandy in Sri Lanka 3 times now and I just don’t get it.
 I know it’s popular because of its temples like the Temple of the tooth and the giant Buddha, but I find it polluted, busy and not very pretty.
 If you are looking for a place in Sri Lanka’s central highlands that is pretty and less busy then head to Ella, our favourite town on the whole island.
 This is a town where your heartbeat will automatically slow down.
-The views here are spectacular no matter what guesthouse you stay in and it is easily to get to know the locals as the place is so small.
+The views here are spectacular no matter what guesthouse you stay in and it is easy to get to know the locals as the place is so small.

 Pai instead of Chiang Mai, Thailand

-This one is a hard one as I love both places but Pai has to win in the end because of the surrounding area and it’s ultra laid back vibe.
+This one is a hard one as I love both places but Pai has to win in the end because of the surrounding area and its ultra laid-back vibe.
 To get to Pai you generally have to go from Chiang Mai anyhow so you get the best of both worlds.
-Pai is a small town with incredibly friendly locals, great food and chilled out bars.
+Pai is a small town with incredibly friendly locals, great food and chilled-out bars.
 It is the type of town where you book for 3 days and end up staying for 3 weeks.
 The countryside around the town is gorgeous and if you have transport you can visit the nearby hillside tribes.
 Because of the infamous 762 hairpin turns you have to go through to get to the town, the place isn’t overrun with tour groups.

 Isla Holbox instead of Cancun, Mexico